Missions: Commentary on verse 10 of Jeremiah 31

 The Great Commission to go and evangelize all peoples would not have been a surprise to anyone versed in the Old Testament.
 Psalms, the book most quoted in the New Testament, points us to world evangelism.
 Isaiah, the second most quoted book in the New Testament, points us to the far corners of the earth.
 Jeremiah, whose reaction to the destruction of Jerusalem earned him the label "weeping prophet," looked beyond the devastation of his beloved city to places far away that needed to hear the word of the Lord.

 As we reflect on these Old Testament passages, we must ask: Is my local church doing the right things to ensure the fulfillment of these calls to action?
-Does what I am doing lead others to heed the call to proclaim the word of the Lord in faraway places?
+Is what we are doing going to lead Christ-followers to heed the call to proclaim the word of the Lord in faraway places?

 1"Distant coastlands" is the NIV wording.
 Phrases used in other English Bible translations include "lands far away across the sea," "far-away shores," and "nations across the sea."

-In Jeremiah 31:10, the prophet is speaking on behalf of God, calling on the nations, particularly those far away on the coastlands, to listen to the word of the Lord.
-This reveals the global nature of the intended recipients of God's message.
-All people everywhere are included, regardless of their geographical location.
+In Jeremiah 31:10, the prophet speaks on behalf of God to call on the nations, including those far away, to listen to the word of the Lord.
+The intended recipients of this message from God were those far away from the Promised Lan.
+All people everywhere were to hear the message, regardless of their geographical location.

-The phrase "coastlands far away" emphasizes distant areas along the coastlines.
-It clearly points to an audience far beyond the immediate region of Israel.
-The imagery underscores the idea that God's message is not limited to one particular group or location.
-It extends to all corners of the earth..
+The phrase "coastlands far away" emphasizes distant places.
+It points to an audience far beyond the eastern end of the Mediterranean.
+The imagery underscores the idea that God's message is not something to be confined to a particular group of people or one geographic location.
+It is to be proclaimed in all corners of the earth.